 With these developments, it was becoming increasingly impossible for Pakistan to maintain its original doctrine without making adjustments.
 Pakistan, therefore, developed low-yield, short-range, tactical battlefield nuclear weapon, the Nasr missile which provides “flexible deterrence options” for an appropriate response to Cold Start, rather than massive nuclear retaliation against India.
 Nasr is a war-horse in the eventualities like Cold Start and will deter India from carrying out its plan.

-Pakistan’s Full Spectrum Deterrence thus gives it a flexibility to deal with conventional threats through tactical nuclear weapons like Nasr.
+Pakistan’s Full Spectrum Deterrence thus gives it a flexibility to deal with conventional threats through low-yield nuclear weapons like Nasr.
 It is a ‘qualitative’ response to new warfighting concepts of ‘Cold Start’ and Pro Active Operations (PAO), introduced by India.
 Full spectrum offers a range of options to the decision-makers.
-According to Pakistan’s narrative, tactical nuclear weapons are to balance the conventional advantage of India.
-On the other hand India perceives it differently.
-India perceives it to be a destabilizing factor in the region.
+According to Pakistan’s narrative, such nuclear weapons are to balance the conventional advantage of India.
+On the other hand, India perceives it to be a destabilizing factor in the region.
 In response India has announced its policy of massive retaliation according to which no matter what the nature of nuclear threat is (tactical or strategic) it would come under strategic realm and would be countered by massive retaliation.